 In 2017, we launched our Global Transparency Initiative (GTI).
 Under this project, we moved part of our data infrastructure to Switzerland and opened Transparency Centers where our partners and customers can review the source code of our products.
-We also had our data services and engineering practices evaluated by third-party independent accredited organizations.
+We also have our data services and engineering practices evaluated by third-party independent accredited organizations on a continuous basis.
 In addition, we now regularly disclose information regarding requests from government agencies for data and technical expertise which Kaspersky receives in the context of cybercrime investigations.
 Today, we will talk about new steps in this initiative.

 What has been done as part of the Global Transparency Initiative

 In the five years since we launched the program, we have opened four Transparency Centers where our customers and partners can review our products’ source code, software updates to make sure there are no hidden features or undocumented capabilities in our solutions.
 In addition, we also provide our engineering and data management practices for external examination.
 Kaspersky Transparency Centers operate in Europe, Latin America and Asia.
 For those unable to visit our Centers in person we offer remote visits.

 As a technology and cybersecurity company, we process data which our products use to increase the effectiveness of the cyber-protection provided to users.
 This data includes information about cyberthreats — for example suspicious and malicious files which our products send, if users agree, for automated cloud-based malware analysis.
 The data helps us identify new and unknown threats, continually improve our solutions, and offer users better ways to protect themselves.

 Since November 2018, such cyberthreat-related data of our users in Europe has been stored and processed in our data centers in Switzerland.
 A short while later, we also relocated to Switzerland processing and storage of such data for users in North America, Latin America, the Middle East, and a number of countries in the Asia-Pacific region.